kutsenkoilya/wolt_flutter_assignment/README.md

-# Wolt Mobile App Assignment
+# Wolt Seniro Flutter Developer Assignment

+## Star this repo if it helped you!

 ## Concept
 A user is walking around Helsinki city center looking for a place to eat.
 Your task is to create an application that helps them find nearby venues dynamically.